sam-eah/sam-eah.github.io/src/content/blog/exploring-terraform.md

 ## Introduction

 In today's dynamic world of cloud computing, effective infrastructure management is crucial.
 Enter Terraform, the game-changing "infrastructure as code" (IAC) tool that automates cloud resource deployment and scales operations.
-This article explores Terraform's advanced features, aimed at readers familiar with its basics.
+This article explores Terraform's basic features.

 ## Navigating the Terraform Lifecycle